slyon/ubuntu-maintainers-handbook/BugTriage.md

   the SRU triggers a restart of the service an that's when the user notices the problem and files a bug, thinking it was the update that introduced it.

+* Security Regression Bugs.
+  A report of a regression caused by a security update should be passed to the security team.
+Tag the bug 'regression-update', mark it "Public Security" and subscribe ~ubuntu-security.
+This will notify them appropriately.
+You may also wish to ping them in #ubuntu-security on Libera.Chat to ensure handover, but since they monitor Public Security bugs this is not strictly required.

 * Severe Bugs.
   Urgently important issues such as ones with potential